timltj/NUSGo/README.md

 # NUSGo
-NUSGo is a Telegram Bot which aims to make commuting and navigating within NUS a simpler process.
-Our bot provides students with a list of possible bus routes to choose from, just by entering their starting location and destination through a series of commands.
+NUSGo is a Telegram Bot which aims to make commuting and navigating within NUS a simpler and faster process.
+Our bot provides students with a list of possible bus routes to choose from, by simply entering their starting location and destination through a series of commands.

 ## User Stories
 1. As a commuter in NUS, I want to have a full navigational path from my current location to my desired